Display Animations

 Custom Component Animations

-For more complex animations with custom logic, you can create Canvas Engine components.1.
-Creating a Custom Animation Component
+For more complex animations with custom logic, you can create Canvas Engine components.There are two different prop shapes in the client rendering pipeline:

 Create a Canvas Engine component file (e.g.,ExplosionComponent.ce):